Investing Real Estate Investing

 • Repeat: Use that money to buy another property and do it again

-The idea behind the BRRRR strategy is to buy an investment property and not leverage a ton of your own money, creating streams of passive income in the process.
-The BRRRR method is a viable real estate investing strategy for people who are relatively new to real estate investing because you can usually get started without a whole lot of money.
+The idea behind the BRRRR strategy is to start real estate investing and not leverage a ton of your own money, creating streams of passive income in the process.
+The BRRRR method is a viable investing strategy for people who are relatively new to real estate investing because you can usually get started without a lot of money.
 In short, you buy with a little bit of money and make your money work harder for you.

 My personal BRRR method story